kevgliss/analys/docs/user/installation.rst

     source Analys/bin/activate
     python analys/setup.py install

 Thats it!
-Anayls is not installed, make sure you run all of the tests to make sure everything looks good:
+Anayls is now installed, make sure you run all of the tests to make sure everything looks good:
     py.test Analys